johncorderox/Rails-API-React-Tutorial/README.md

  ```
  cd client/src && mkdir components && cd components && touch Button.js
  ```
- 4. Open your ```Button.js``` file and lets create a sample button to active our call function to the API.
+ 4. Open your ```Button.js``` file and lets create a sample button to activate our call function to the API.

 ```javascript
 import React, { Component } from 'react';